Who among the widows in the Bible do you know the stories?

 What do we learn from this story?

-6) The Widow Who Gave Two Coins
+6) The Widow Who Gave 2 Coins

 Her story is pretty short.
 But it is a remarkable one as it teaches us one of the greatest lessons of life.
 Let’s find out.